Church MembershipDiscover Sylvania

 How do I pursue membership?

-If you’re interested in joining, you just stick around after Discover Sylvania.
+If you’re interested in joining, you attend the Discover Sylvania lunch after the 6-week Discover Sylvania Class.

 And don’t worry.
 You don’t have to be great with words—you just need to be able to explain the basic gospel and tell us the story of how God save you.